 How to Get Verified on Twitter: Step-By-Step Guide

-How can Twitter accounts score blue check marks, and can you follow a verification process to speed things up?
 You’ll be happy to hear that Twitter has its own verification program where you can apply and request verification.
 Unfortunately, the program isn’t always active, so the review process might take some time, even if you apply.
 The last time the platform received applications for verification was between May and August 2021, but they stopped the process by the beginning of September.
 Before you even start considering applying, you should have a complete account, including a name, profile picture, verified email address, or phone number.

 Here are the steps you should follow to file a verification form: